KoshkinAlex/yii-bs3-tabs/README.md

-Bootstrap 3 tabs widget for Yii 1.* framework
+Yii 1.* Bootstrap 3 tabs widget
 ==========
 Renders bootstrap-3 tabs panel.
 Content of tabs can be rendered simultaneously with widget, or later, using AJAX or fetching $_GET[$this->getParam] from request string.